seanbaxter/DirectXShaderCompiler/docs/Frontend/PerformanceTips.rst

 ========

-The intended audience of this document is developers of language frontends targeting LLVM IR.
+The intended audience of this document is developers of language frontends targeting LLVM37 IR.
 This document is home to a collection of tips on how to generate IR that optimizes well.
-As with any optimizer, LLVM has its strengths and weaknesses.
+As with any optimizer, LLVM37 has its strengths and weaknesses.
 In some cases, surprisingly small changes in the source IR can have a large effect on the generated code.

 Avoid loads and stores of large aggregate type
 ================================================

-LLVM currently does not optimize well loads and stores of large :ref:`aggregate types <t_aggregate>` (i.e. structs and arrays).
+LLVM37 currently does not optimize well loads and stores of large :ref:`aggregate types <t_aggregate>` (i.e. structs and arrays).
 As an alternative, consider loading individual fields from memory.